As of June, 2018, over 130 people have contributed to the open source-project hosted on GitHub, with over 7,500 commits to the repository.

 Dan Larimer's experience with prior DPOS blockchain projects has identified a "sweet spot" of 21 active block producers.

 There are three fundamental design levers available, but blockchain architects can only pick two: Security, Performance or Decentalization.

 Security is mandatory, but all blockchains next face a trade-off between transaction performance and decentralization.

 Greater decentralization provides higher trust but leads to propagation delays and longer transactions that result in unaceptable user experiences in many commercial applications.

-The EOS infrastructure includes:
+The EOS.IO infrastructure includes:

 The use of memory-mapped persistence via MongoDB is a key design decision that allows for very fast EOS transactions.